-Ellison's spokesman speaks
+Ellison spokesman speaks

 Ellison converted to Islam at the age of 19 and remains a practicing Muslim.
 Nevertheless, during his climb up the greasy pole in radical Minnesota politics, Ellison was a long-time advocate of the Nation of Islam.
 While the Nation of Islam has occasionally served as a way station to Islam for American blacks, that was not the case with Ellison.
 Ellison’s personal history with the Nation of Islam, dating back to his days as a student at the University of Minnesota Law School, is something more than a strange interlude.

-It is therefore not exactly a surprise that Ellison employs a voluble hater by the name of Isaiah Breen in his House office; Breen is Ellison’s press secretary.
+It is therefore not exactly a surprise that Ellison employed a voluble hater by the name of Isaiah Breen in his House office; Breen served as Ellison’s press secretary.
 He seems to specialize in vile criticism of the appearance of those he dislikes.
 Yesterday Breen taunted the prominent Bloomberg View columnist Eli Lake as looking like an “anti-Semitic caricature.”
 In the tweet below New York Times columnist Bari Weiss checked in.

 This is Keith Ellison's flack telling @EliLake that he looks like a Der Sturmer cartoon.
 Really. https://t.co/nz6Ego9W8k

-Note: UPDATE: I should note that Breen describes himself on Twitter as Ellison’s former press secretary.
-Corresponding with Breen yesterday in an exchange subsequently posted on Twitter, Kredo confirmed that Breen “had not been fired for sending the series of sarcastic Tweets.”
-Calling Ellison’s office today, I was told that Breen was in a meeting.
-I have asked him by email whether he is still employed by Ellison, as I believe him to be.